Lake Okeechobee: Fauna

 Lake Okeechobee is home to more than 40 species of native fish, along with introduced species, such as the Mayan cichlid, Cichlasoma urophthalmus.
 Fish species displaying varying distributions throughout the lake depending on seasonality, site depth, sediments, and turbidity.
 Yearly fish recruitment was found to be positively correlated with increased water levels, providing more substrate and protection.
+Catfish and bream (Lepomis spp.) are caught commercially, and the lake is nationally known for recreational fishing for largemouth bass and black crappie.
+Largemouth bass and Florida gar are important predators on other fish in the lake.
 These fish populations support different wading birds, including various species of egrets, ibises, wood storks, and herons, along with alligator populations.

-Fish diets in Lake Okeechobee depend on macro-invertebrates and zooplankton, such as calanoids, cyclopoids, and cladoceran.
+Fish diets in Lake Okeechobee depend on macro-invertebrates and zooplankton, such as calanoids, cyclopoids, and cladocerans.
+There are about 60 species of zooplankton present in the lake, including rotifers, copepods, and cladocerans.
+Larger invertebrates living in plant communities in the lake include grass shrimp, Hyalella azteca, and the larvae of several midge genera.
+Another important invertebrate is the apple snail, the principal food of the endangered Everglades snail kite.
 Lake Okeechobee supports over 3,800 different arthropods, including insects and arachnids, along with around 400 species of nematodes.

 Flora

 Vascular macrophytes are important in the nutrient dynamics of lakes, along with creating micro-habitats for fish and invertebrates, and providing substrate for epiphytes.
 Macrophytes provide the lake with oxygen through photosynthesis, along with acting as a buffer for eutrophication by uptake of phosphorus.
 However, with increased eutrophication of lakes along with climate change, trends are showing decreased richness of macrophytes.
 Because the fauna are so reliant on the macrophytes for habitat, food, and protection from predation, a decrease in macrophyte diversity and abundance has negative consequences on fauna richness.
 Macrophyte abundance is dependent on many abiotic factors such as water depth, water transparency and light availability, and nutrients, along with influence of biotic factors.
 Increasing phytoplankton and algal blooms from eutrophication and nutrient abundance can decrease water transparency and light availability to submerged macrophytes, providing one explanation how macrophytes are sensitive to eutrophication.
-Some submerged macrophytes that have been recorded at Lake Okeechobee include southern naiad (Najas guadelupensis), Illinois pondweed (Potamogeton illlinoensis), vallisneria (Vallisneria americana), and hydrilla (Hydrilla verticillata).
-Lake Okeechobee is afflicted with the invasive terrestrial plant, torpedograss (Panicum repens).
+Some submerged macrophytes that have been recorded at Lake Okeechobee include southern naiad (Najas guadalupensis), Illinois pondweed (Potamogeton illlinoensis), vallisneria (Vallisneria americana), and hydrilla (Hydrilla verticillata).
+Lake Okeechobee is afflicted with the invasive terrestrial plant torpedograss (Panicum repens).